 World-Class Customer Service Training

-America’s favorite communication skills training, the Telephone Doctor® Customer Service Training Series covers the full spectrum of customer care, client retention and customer service skills.
+Telephone Doctor® Collection is America’s favorite customer service training series and covers the full spectrum of customer care, client retention and customer service skills.

 Customer service training expert Nancy Friedman hosts this 12-course series designed to give your employees the tactics, skills and techniques they need to deliver world-class customer service.
-Each training module offers “right way” and “wrong way” example vignettes.
+Each training module offers “right way” and “wrong way” vignette examples.

 Ideal for office, remote employees or call center staff, each 30-minute communication skills eLearning course covers a key component of customer service skills, including: